sarajahedazad/ME700-HW2/README.md

 If you are using VSCode to run this code, don't forget to set VSCode virtual environment to hw2-env.

-If you would like the open one of the tutorials located in the `tutorials` folder ( for example, `tutorial_elastoplasticity.ipynb`) as a Jupyter notebook in the browser, you might need to install Jupyter notebook in your conda environment as well:
+If you would like the open the tutorials located in the `tutorials` folder ( the `.ipynb` file ) as a Jupyter notebook in the browser, you might need to install Jupyter notebook in your conda environment as well:
 ```bash
 pip install jupyter
 ```